The Fifth Man

 His testimony about his own actions:

-1. Admitted firing three to five shots at the driver of the white Kia and said that he had not seen any holes in the windshield prior to his shots being fired - this is the same alleged victim Nick has been convicted of murdering.
-Notably, physical evidence backs up his testimony that he killed the driver because a fragment matching a bullet from his weapon type (which was different from Nick's) was found imbedded in the steering wheel.
+1. Admitted firing three to five shots at the driver of the white Kia after seeing another turret gunner shoot at the Kia and said that he had not seen any holes in the windshield prior to his shots being fired - this is the same alleged victim Nick has been convicted of murdering.
+Notably, physical evidence backs up his testimony because a fragment matching a bullet from a turret gunner weapon type (which was different from Nick's) was found imbedded in the steering wheel.

 2. Admitted that he and he alone fired a second time at the white Kia, killing the passenger (potential legitimate target)